Stephen Cardullo

-Stephen Andrew Cardullo (born August 31, 1987) is an American professional baseball outfielder and first baseman who is a free agent.
+Stephen Andrew Cardullo (born August 31, 1987) is an American former professional baseball outfielder and first baseman.
 After playing college baseball for the Florida State Seminoles, Cardullo played for the Colorado Rockies of Major League Baseball (MLB) in 2016 and 2017.

 Career

 Cardullo attended St. Thomas Aquinas High School in Fort Lauderdale, Florida.
 He was not recruited to play college baseball, but after a tryout became a walk-on for the Florida State Seminoles baseball team at Florida State University.
 After receiving little playing time as a freshman and a sophomore, he began his junior year as the Seminoles' starting first baseman before shifting to shortstop.
 He batted .376 with 10 home runs and 51 runs batted in, and was named a First-Team All-American.
 In 2009, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.

 Arizona Diamondbacks

 The Arizona Diamondbacks selected Cardullo in the 24th round of the 2010 Major League Baseball draft.
 Cardullo spent the 2010 and 2011 seasons in rookie ball with the Missoula Osprey, batting a cumulative .264/.348/.451 with 10 home runs and 43 RBI in 81 total games.
 On March 20, 2012, Cardullo was released by the Diamondbacks organization.